timehop/sticky-headers-recyclerview/README.md

 Usage
 -----

-There are two main classes, `StickyRecyclerHeadersAdapter` and `StickyRecyclerHeadersAdapter`.
+There are two main classes, `StickyRecyclerHeadersAdapter` and `StickyRecyclerHeadersDecoration`.

 `StickyRecyclerHeadersAdapter` has a very similar interface to the `RecyclerView.Adapter`, and it is recommended that you make your `RecyclerView.Adapter` implement `StickyRecyclerHeadersAdapter`.